-"If you have a problem with the services provided by this credit union, please contact us at:
+"If you have a problem with the services provided by this credit union, please contact us at: (Your Name) Credit Union

+Mailing Address

+Telephone Number or e-mail address.

-(Your Name) Credit Union Mailing Address Telephone Number or e-mail address not resolved to your satisfaction, you may also file a complaint against the credit union by contacting the Texas Credit Union Department at 914 East Anderson Lane, Austin, Texas 78752-1699, Telephone Number: (512) 837-9236, Website: www.cud.texas.gov."
+The credit union is incorporated under the laws of the State of Texas and under state law is subject to regulatory oversight by the Texas Credit Union Department.
+If any dispute is not resolved to your satisfaction, you may also file a complaint against the credit union by contacting the Texas Credit Union Department through one of the means indicated below: In Person or U.S. Mail: 914 East Anderson Lane, Austin, Texas 78752-1699, Telephone Number: (512) 837-9236, Facsimile Number: (512) 832-0278; email: complaints@cud.texas.gov., Website: www.cud.texas.gov."